 The important thing to remember is that it’s not the significance of the event as it appears to others – it is how significantly it was processed by your teen’s brain as a dangerous or potentially dangerous situation.
 Furthermore, the impact of such events might be interpreted differently in a teen’s brain versus an adult’s brain.
 The teenage brain is still developing and creating lasting coping skills.

-Signs and Symptoms of Trauma in Teens
+What are the Signs and Symptoms of Trauma in Teens?

 Trauma has both physical and emotional symptoms, because the events leading to this scenario are often based off an actual event that occurred.

 - Shock, denial, or disbelief

 - Anger, irritability, mood swings

 - Guilt, shame, self-blame